 What is Bahya Pranayama (बाह्य प्राणायाम)?

-The word “Bahya (बाह्य)” is a Sanskrit word which means ‘External or outside’.
-The Bahya Pranayama is an energetic respiration Pranayama where you have to inhale by force, exhale and then hold your breath this process called retention.
+The word “Bahya (बाह्य)” is a Sanskrit word that means ‘External or outside’.
+The Bahya Pranayam is an energetic respiration Pranayama where you have to inhale by force, exhale completely and then hold your breath this process called retention.

 During the Bahya Pranayama, the breathing is preserved outside and that is why this one is called the Bahya Pranayama or the External Retention.
-Retention meaning is to hold the breath.
+Retention meaning is to hold the breath or exhale hold.

 In this Pranayama, there is a ratio of 1:2:3.
 This means if you inhale for 1 second then you should exhale for 2 seconds and thus you must hold your breath for 3 seconds